Offline Root CA

 Unfortunately, SCEP gained notoriety due to a major vulnerability which was announced in 2012, VU#971035.
 This notice states that “SCEP does not strongly authenticate certificate requests made by users or devices,” particularly as it relates to bring your own device (BYOD) technologies such as mobile phones or laptops.
 Integrating Futurex’s enterprise CA platform into one’s environment helps address this vulnerability and allows organizations to maintain the benefits of scalable and simple operations.

 An enterprise certificate authority can completely transform the way your organization processes and protects its critical information and infrastructures.
-This article reviews several KMES Series 3 use-cases, ranging from Certificate Authority Capabilities, Certificate Lifecycles, WCCE, Registration Authority, OCSP/Online CRL, SCEP, Third Party Integrations, and more.
+This whitepaper reviews several KMES Series 3 use-cases, ranging from Certificate Authority Capabilities, Certificate Lifecycles, WCCE, Registration Authority, OCSP/Online CRL, SCEP, Third Party Integrations, and more.
 Futurex is available to answer any questions that you may have, discuss integration capabilities, or to provide a demonstration of the KMES Series 3 at any time.